Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Summary and conclusion

-From the experimental realization, the QD can be fabricated using semiconductors~\cite{Alivisatos1996,Zwerver2022,Burkard2023}, such as GaAs, InSb, etc., or a single \text{`adatom'} (metallic or non-metallic nature) acting as a JJ weak link.
-By controlling the radius of the QD (under strong confinement effects), the single energy level can be attained which is further tunable by electrostatic gating~\cite{Alivisatos1996,Zwerver2022,Burkard2023,Dam2006,Herrero2006}.
-Following the experimental observation of Majorana in the past~\cite{Mourik2012, Stevan2014} recent works on the realization of minimal KC using an array of QDs~\cite{Dvir2023, Samuelson2024} have been put forward to validate the existence of the topological Majorana modes.
-The appearance of these end modes through an InSb nanowire~\cite{Deng2012} strongly coupled to QDs includes proximity-induced superconductivity, which can be studied by elastic co-tunnelling (ECT) and crossed Andreev reflection (CAR)~\cite{Dvir2023}.
-Hence, the experimental setup for our model can be designed using a Nb sheet~\cite{Deng2012} or ceramics, such as ${\text{YBa}_{2}\text{Cu}_{3}\text{O}_{7}}$ (YBCO) as the bulk and by using STM-probe~\cite{Eigler1990} magnetic atoms or QDs with magnetic impurities could be deposited on the bulk superconductor like an array of adatoms that induces Majorana modes at the ends of the KC~\cite{Kim2018, Schneider2023}.
-Furthermore, a nonmagnetic adatom/QD can be placed in between two KCs to construct the JJ setup.
-Applying two different ac voltage drives~\cite{Gabelli2013} to the KC or using a photonic simulator~\cite{Cheng2019}, one can generate an asymmetric Floquet drive, by which the modulation of the KCs' chemical potential can be achieved.
-Finally, connecting a dc source to the intermediate QD will help tune the gate voltage.
-Consideration of different materials according to the experimental requirement is viable.
+From experimental perspectives, QDs can be fabricated using semiconductors~\cite{Alivisatos1996,Zwerver2022,Burkard2023}, such as GaAs, InSb, etc., or a single \text{`adatom'} (metallic or non-metallic nature) acting as a Josephson junction weak link.
+By controlling the radius of the QD (under strong confinement effects), a single energy level can be attained which is further tunable by electrostatic gating~\cite{Alivisatos1996,Zwerver2022,Burkard2023,Dam2006,Herrero2006}.
+Although the experimental propositions on Majorana have been speculated in the past~\cite{Mourik2012, Stevan2014}, engineering of these modes remains elusive till now~\cite{brouwer2021, Zhang2021}.
+However, recent works on the realization of a minimal KC using an array of QDs~\cite{Dvir2023, Samuelson2024} have been put forward to validate the existence of the topological Majorana modes.
+An experimental setup for our model can be conceptualized using an Nb sheet~\cite{Deng2012} or a ceramic superconductor, such as ${\text{YBa}_{2}\text{Cu}_{3}\text{O}_{7}}$ (YBCO) as the bulk with magnetic atoms or QDs with magnetic impurities being deposited via an STM-probe~\cite{Eigler1990} on it like an array of adatoms that induces Majorana modes at the ends of the KCs~\cite{Kim2018, Schneider2023}.
+Applying two different ac voltage drives~\cite{Gabelli2013} to the KCs or using a photonic simulator~\cite{Cheng2019}, one can generate an asymmetric Floquet drive, by which modulation of the chemical potential of the KCs can be achieved.
+Finally, connecting a dc source to the intermediate QD will facilitate tuning the gate voltage~\cite{Gupta2023,Yan2025,Alivisatos1996,Zwerver2022,Burkard2023}.